cpetta/sandpaper/README.md

 * Google Chrome
 * FileZilla

-In my experience, reinstalling applications through chocolaty has not caused any settings or customization loss, but there's no guarantee that you will have the same results.
-Feedback and suggestions for improvments are welcome.

 ## Installation

-Head on over to https://github.com/cpetta/gulpdev/releases and follow the installation instructions there.
+Head on over to [releases] and follow the installation instructions there.

 ## Basic Workflow